-Here is their website – the tour cost ~131 USD
+Here is their website – the tour cost ~131 USD in 2017 summer

 We were able to add an Onsen option (i.e. hot spring) after the hike, which was sorely needed since we could take a shower and soak our tired muscle.
 Adding lunch was only as simple as throwing in an extra 500 yen.

 In case you aren’t away already, but in Japan, Onsen can only be visited butt naked in single sex.
 If you are uncomfortable, then don’t book!

 KEY NOTE: if you do opt for going with a local tour, the number one thing you need to confirm with them is the meetup time for the next day after hiking down Mount Fuji.
 As it can be different from the itinerary.
 This is the only part of the tour that can be challenging, as we had spent more time on the summit than we planned and ended up having to speed walk down despite the tiring hike.